badlydrawnrob/elm-playground/programming-elm/README.md

 12. **Explain "impossible states" with a link to the video.** This is basically getting into trouble with boolean fields and replacing with a Union Type (sum type)
     - Draw! a simplified version of `building`, `sending`, `success`, `error`
     - Possibly link to the same authors blog posts on booleans and their downfalls.
+13. Write a checkbox and radio button group where you're using custom types, rather than boolean values.
+    - See "Sets" above (4), (9): you can condense all these down into ONE example file.

 ## Renaming files, folders, script